Thomas Ochs

 Workshop

-Since September 2004 I have been working in my own workshop in Kemmern near the World Heritage City of Bamberg in Upper Franconia.
-As a master guitar maker, I consider it essential to deal intensively with the history and the scientific foundations of the guitar as an instrument.
-I regularly teach in Markneukirchen as a lecturer in the musical instrument making program at the West Saxon University of Applied Sciences Zwickau.
+Since September 2004 he has been working in his own workshop in Kemmern near the World Heritage City of Bamberg in Upper Franconia.
+As a master guitar maker, he considers it essential to study both the history and the scientific foundations of the guitar.
+He also teaches in Markneukirchen as a lecturer in the musical instrument making program at the West Saxon University of Applied Sciences Zwickau.

 Apprenticeship

-I learned the craft of guitar making from 1996 to 1999 at the company Hanika in Baiersdorf.
-After successfully passing the journeyman’s examination, I wanted to learn more about the functioning of the guitar and attended a seminar with the Israeli luthier Boaz Elkayam.
-There I gained my first insight into the Kasha construction method.
+From 1996 to 1999 he completed his apprenticeship at the company Hanika in Baiersdorf.
+After passing the journeyman’s examination, he continued exploring the construction principles of the guitar and attended a seminar with Israeli luthier Boaz Elkayam, where he gained his first insights into the Kasha construction method.

 Studies

-In order to explore the scientific foundations of instrument making and to develop my own style in guitar making, I studied from 2000 to 2004 at the University of Applied Sciences for Musical Instrument Making in Markneukirchen.
-At the beginning of my studies, it was important for me to understand the Spanish guitar-making tradition and to shape my idea of a traditionally built concert guitar at the highest aesthetic, craftsmanship, and tonal level.
+To deepen his understanding of the scientific foundations of instrument making and to develop his own approach, he studied from 2000 to 2004 at the University of Applied Sciences for Musical Instrument Making in Markneukirchen.
+At the beginning of his studies, it was important for him to understand the Spanish guitar-making tradition and to define his concept of a traditionally built concert guitar on a high aesthetic, craftsmanship, and tonal level.

 Abroad

-During my main studies, I used the practical semester to return to the workshop of Boaz Elkayam in Mexico, where I tested the Kasha construction method on site.
-In my diploma thesis I subsequently dealt intensively with the theoretical foundation of the Kasha method and realized its practical implementation in my own Kasha model.
+During his main studies he spent his practical semester in the workshop of Boaz Elkayam in Mexico, where he was able to examine the Kasha construction method directly.
+His diploma thesis focused on the theoretical foundations of this method and its practical implementation in his own Kasha model.

 The classical guitar, with its soft nylon strings and characteristic timbre, has become a symbol of chamber music, Spanish tradition, and concert repertoire.
 Its modern form was shaped by Antonio de Torres in the 19th century, setting the standard for the body, fan bracing, and the 65-centimeter scale length that are still used today.
 Instruments in this category open up a rich palette from the refined Romantic miniatures of Tárrega to the majestic concertos of Rodrigo.
 Here you will find guitars that preserve historical continuity and at the same time inspire new interpretations.